Hyde Parker (Royal Navy officer, born 1784): Early career

 Parker took command of the fifth-rate HMS Iphigenia also on the North American Station in March 1818 and then the first-rate HMS St Vincent, flagship of the Commander-in-Chief, Portsmouth, in May 1830.
 Having been appointed an extra aide-de-camp to the King on 5 September 1831, he took command of the first-rate HMS Victory also at Portsmouth in December 1831 and then the second-rate HMS Rodney in the Mediterranean Fleet in August 1835.
 He was appointed a Companion of the Order of the Bath on 18 April 1839.

 Senior command

 Promoted to rear-admiral on 23 November 1841, Parker went on to be Admiral Superintendent of Portsmouth Dockyard, hoisting his flag in HMS Victory, in August 1842 and Commander of the Experimental Squadron in July 1845.

 Parker became First Naval Lord in the First Derby ministry in February 1852 but continued in office when the Aberdeen ministry came to power in December 1852 having impressed the incoming Government with his non-political style of leadership.
 As First Naval Lord, Parker he ensured that all new warships being procured were propelled by steam and he also increased the size of the active fleet.
-Promoted to vice-admiral on 4 June 1852, he died while still in office at his home in Ham in Surrey on 25 May 1854.
+Promoted to vice-admiral on 4 June 1852, he died while still in office at his home in Ham in Surrey on 25 May 1854 and is buried at St Andrew's Church, Ham along with his wife and son.